echthys/FEND-CAPSTONE/README.md

 - [Geonames API](http://www.geonames.org/export/web-services.html) - To get the coordinates that will be used with the weatherbit api
 - [Pixabay API](https://pixabay.com/api/docs/) - To get an image of the location

+## Extra Functionality

+- Pull in an image for the country from Pixabay API when the entered location brings up no results (good for obscure localities).